-ERS plans to make the National Household Food Acquisition and Purchase Survey (FoodAPS) restricted data available to external researchers in the Spring of 2014.
+ERS plans to make the National Household Food Acquisition and Purchase Survey (FoodAPS) restricted data available to external researchers in the Summer of 2014.
 This page provides information about:

 Data confidentiality and restricted availability

 Because FoodAPS data include confidential information, ERS has a legal obligation to prevent accidental or willful disclosure of information that might identify a survey respondent.
 FoodAPS has invoked the protections and regulations of the Confidential Information Protection and Statistical Efficiency Act (CIPSEA) of 2002 (see Implementation Guidance for Title V of the E-Government Act, Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA) ).
 CIPSEA requires that the collected data be used strictly for statistical purposes and promises respondents high levels of data protection against disclosure of identifying information.
 Penalties for a violation of CIPSEA procedures can result in a fine of up to $250,000 and/or five years in prison.